Marrocco-Simone/Nginx-Load-Balancing/nginx/nginx.md

     indicates a single server where to redirect some load.
 Write more than one to have a list of servers.

 > We can also add some options for better customization
+> - ```server url:port fail_timeout=3 max_fails=2;```
+		we can manually decide how much to wait before considering the request unresponsed and how many fails to accept before considering the server down.
+Low numbers can make up for not having active health checks, but slow-to-load pages or heavy loaded servers could be considered wrongly down
 > - ```server url:port weight=3;```
     this server will receive thrice the load as other servers with weight=1 (the default value)
 > - ```server url:port backup;```